0xd34df00d/lcss/src/text/plugins/plugins-xproxy.md

 title: XProxy
 tags: xproxy, plugins
 published: 2012-04-17T09:56:16
-shortdescr: allows one to configure proxy servers on a per-host basis
+shortdescr: allows configuring proxy servers on a per-host basis
 ---

 XProxy allows one to configure proxy servers on a per-host basis.\